hackerharker/Leaf_AR/README.md

 <img src="qr-code.png" alt="Your image title" width="250"/>

-Thank you to the following people who have shared their photos and stories with me for this project:
+Thank you to the following people who shared their photos and stories with me for this project:

 Barbara Harker
 <br>Chris Holmes